|

 Special event Kaizens are currently most common.
 These methods plan ahead

-component of a value stream.
-These special events are performed in the Gemba—meaning,
+special events are performed in the gemba—meaning, "where

-or at the point where are service is being delivered.
+point where are service is being delivered.

-Process Level Versus Subprocess Level
+Process or Value Stream Level Versus Subprocess Level

 Most times, Kaizen refers to improvements made at the subprocess level—meaning,